Yj-nnie/web-softwaretools-plain/report/Process.md

 ### 3. Pull request and review

 After completing the development of a feature or the writing of a whole paragraph report, we all required to submit a **pull request** to merge the code of our respective branches into the **dev** branch.
 Then, the request content would be reviewed by the team’s manager (Jun) and other members.
-They mainly charged of the code and report quality and the conflicts resolving (Conflicts would be automatically displayed on GitHub when we submit a pull request, which is why we choose to do so).
+They mainly charged of the code and report quality and the conflicts resolving (Conflicts would be automatically displayed on GitHub when we submit a pull request, that is why we choose to do so).
 The code would be merged into the **dev** branch until the content was no need to modify.

 ### 4. Track of progress